-This post is by Rachel Upthegrove, pictured above, who is a Senior Clinical Lecturer in Psychiatry at the University of Birmingham.
+This post is by Rachel Upthegrove who is a Senior Clinical Lecturer in Psychiatry at the University of Birmingham.

 Childhood trauma has been in focus as an environmental risk factor for psychosis, with some authors proposing a causal role with significant lack of recognition and underreporting of childhood trauma in those who treat patients with psychosis.
 Mechanisms proposed include a process of hypervigilance leading to persecutory ideation and enhanced 'threat to self' networks.
 However, often studies have looked at small clinical samples or alternatively adopted a large population based approach measuring self-reporting psychotic-like experiences (assessed for example by being asked to rate: 'People are trying to upset me' and 'People communicate about me in subtle way').
 This is open to challenge - these measures may be very sensitive but are not necessary specific.